eodash/eodash-docs/roadmap.md

     - describe how to implement a custom widget (as part of eodash instance template)
 * catalog
     - plugin system
+    - document how to create a custom plugin
     - improvement on performance for very large collections
     - potential switch to another base library
 * storytelling